Net-baryon-, net-proton-, and net-charge kurtosis in heavy-ion collisions within a relativistic transport approach: Transport model studies

-To study the quantitative behaviour let us now turn to the UrQMD investigation of the effective kurtosis.
-Here we vary the average net-baryon number directly by changing the size of the rapidity window at fixed energies.
-In Fig.~\ref{fig:fig3}, we show the effective kurtosis of the net-charge, net-baryon and net-proton number distributions as a function of the rapidity window size in central Pb+Pb reactions at $158 A$ GeV.
+In Fig.~\ref{fig:fig3}, we show the effective kurtosis of the net-charge, net-baryon and net-proton number distributions as a function of the rapidity window size in central Pb+Pb reactions at $158 A$~GeV.
 The latter is expressed by the mean net-baryon number in the acceptance, $\langle N^{B-\bar{B}}_{\rm acc}\rangle$.
-The acceptance windows are symmetric around midrapidity.
-Broadening the rapidity window and thus going to larger mean net-baryon number leads to a decrease of the effective kurtosis until the size comes close to a $4\pi$ acceptance (in which the net-baryon number is strictly conserved, $N_{\rm tot}^{B-\bar{B}} = 416$), and the kurtosis shows the expected steep increase.
-It is remarkable how well the shape reflects the assumption of a cut Poisson distribution.
+Broadening the rapidity window and thus going to larger mean net-baryon number leads to a decrease of the effective kurtosis until the size comes close to a $4\pi$ acceptance (in which the net-baryon number is strictly conserved, $N_{\rm tot}^{B-\bar{B}} = 416$), and the kurtosis shows a steep increase.

 The effect of baryon number conservation is also seen in the energy dependence of the effective kurtosis.
 When going to lower energies, the constant rapidity cut implies that a larger fraction of the total (conserved) baryon charge is observed.
-Fig. \ref{fig:fig1} shows the effective kurtosis of the net-charge, net-proton and net-baryon number distributions at midrapidity ($|y|<0.5$) at a range of beam energies from AGS to RHIC for central Au+Au/Pb+Pb reactions.
-Here one clearly observes the negative values for the net-baryon number fluctuations decreasing even further for lower energies.
-At RHIC energies the net-proton and the net-baryon number effective kurtosis is compatible with values of the order $1$ and therefore in accordance with the latest data from STAR \cite{stardata}.
+Fig.~\ref{fig:fig1} shows the effective kurtosis of the net-proton and net-baryon number distributions at midrapidity ($|y|<0.5$) at a range of beam energies from AGS to RHIC for central Au+Au/Pb+Pb reactions.
+Here one clearly observes negative values for the net-baryon number fluctuations decreasing toward lower energies.
+At RHIC energies the net-proton and the net-baryon number effective kurtosis is compatible with values of the order $1$ and therefore in accordance with the data from STAR \cite{Aggarwal:2010wy}.
+In both Figs., \ref{fig:fig3} and \ref{fig:fig1}, the mean numbers of the conserved charges were of the order ${\cal O}(10)$ or larger.
+Mean numbers of the order ${\cal O}(1)$ could be found for very small rapidity windows.
+These cases are not considered in the present study, the effective kurtosis for mean numbers of the order ${\cal O}(1)$ is compatible with $1$.